Mala

 What is a Mala and what is it used for?

-The Mala is a sacred garland that has the power to be life changing.
-It is made up of 108 beads and 1 Guru bead., and is traditionally used for Japa meditation (reciting a mantra over and over) or prayer.
+It is made up of 108 beads and 1 Guru bead.
+It is traditionally used for Japa meditation (repeating a mantra) or prayer.

 It is also commonly seen now as an accessory worn by yogis and individuals who have chosen a spiritual path toward enlightenment.